JeanExtreme002/FastSnake/README.md

 ```
 $ fastsnake test <problem> -g <n_tests>
 ```
+*Note:* By default, FastSnake will analyze the output with case sensitivity.
+However, you can enable case-insensitive analysis by using the `--case-insensitive` flag.

 ### Starting a Custom Contest
 Use the command below to start your own contest.